-51.9% of foster children experienced four or more placements during their lifetime in foster care.
+51.9% of children in foster care experienced four or more placements during their lifetime in the system.

-Lifetime Number of Placements of Children in Foster Care on December 31, 2007.
-For children who had experienced multiple removals from the home, the figures below include all placements from earlier removals as well as from the current removal from the home.
+Lifetime Number of Placements of Children in Foster Care on December 31, 2007 For children who had experienced multiple removals from the home, the figures below include all placements from earlier removals as well as from the current removal from the home.